vinaydhegde/testdriven-site/_posts/2017-05-11-01-part1-getting-started.markdown

  * Debugger PIN: 107-952-069
 ```

 Now when you make changes to the code, the app will automatically reload.

-Add a *requirements.txt* file to the "names" directory:
+Once done, kill the server and deactivate from the virtual environment.
+Then, add a *requirements.txt* file to the root directory:

 ```
 Flask==0.12.1
 Flask-Script==2.0.5
 ```

-Finally, back in the root, add a *.gitignore*:
+Finally, add a *.gitignore*, to the project root as well:

 ```
 __pycache__
 env
 ```

 Init a git repo and commit your code.
-Next, deactivate from the virtual environment since we'll be working within the isolated container from now on.